OlivierLAVAUD/SeamlessM4T/README.md

 ## 📈 Roadmap

-- Ajout de l'authentification JWT
+- Add JWT authentication
-- Support des websockets pour le streaming
+- Websocket support for streaming
-- Intégration avec d'autres modèles de traduction
+- Integration with other translation models
-- Optimisation pour les déploiements serverless
+- Optimization for serverless deployments

-## 🙏 Remerciements
+## 🙏 Acknowledgments

-- L'équipe Facebook Research pour le modèle SeamlessM4T
+- Facebook Research team for the SeamlessM4T model
-- La communauté HuggingFace pour les outils Transformers
+- HuggingFace community for Transformers tools
-- Tous les contributeurs open source
+- All open source contributors

 ---